sankalpachowdhury/Galaxy-Classification-using-CNN/README.md

 * model_evaluation_visualization.py -- Trained model evaluation
 * modules.py -- Contains the necessry python modules

-**Weights and bias** Contains the weights and biases of the final model after optimization.
+**Weights and bias**-> Contains the weights and biases of the final model after optimization.

 * best_model-27-08-2020-final.h5* -- Contains the weights and bias for final model, can be directly loaded and implemented in the notebooks and in the "All_in_one.py", for evaluation and classification.